 Dividend Policy and Share Repurchase Program.
 Historically we have sought to return value to investors through the payment of quarterly dividends and share repurchases.
-Total dividends paid and shares repurchased were \$0.7 million and \$0.2 million, during the three months ended March 31, 2023 and 2022, respectively.
+Total dividends paid and the dollar value of the shares repurchased were \$0.7 million and \$0.4 million, respectively, during the three months ended March 31, 2024.
+Total dividends paid and the dollar value of the shares repurchased were \$0.7 million and \$0.2 million, respectively, during the three months ended March 31, 2023.
 The payment of future dividends and share repurchases is at the discretion of our Board of Directors and dependent on results of operations, projected capital requirements, applicable legal, tax and regulatory restrictions, and other factors the Board of Directors may find relevant.

 Stock Volatility.
 The technology, distribution and services sectors of the United States stock markets is subject to substantial volatility.
-Numerous conditions which impact these sectors or the stock market in general or the Company in particular, whether or not such events relate to or reflect upon the Company's operating performance, could adversely affect the market price of the Company's common stock, par value \$0.01 per share ("Common Stock").
+Numerous conditions which impact these sectors or the stock market in general or the Company in particular, whether or not such events relate to or reflect upon the Company's operating performance, could adversely affect the market price of the Company's Common Stock.
 Furthermore, fluctuations in the Company's operating results, announcements regarding litigation, the loss of a significant vendor or customer, increased competition, reduced vendor incentives and trade credit, higher operating expenses, and other developments, could have a significant impact on the market price of our Common Stock.